 In 1867, Harriet Beecher Stowe and her husband Calvin, tiring of New England’s cold climate, visited Florida for the first time.
 They were instantly smitten, bought a home complete with orange groves, and for the next 17 years were regular New England snowbirds.

-Not content to merely enjoy the beautiful, warm Florida winters, Stowe did what writers do -- she wrote about the beautiful state and soon attracted so many visitors she regretted it.
+Not content to merely enjoy the beautiful, warm Florida winters, Stowe did what writers do — she wrote about the beautiful state and soon attracted so many visitors she regretted it.

 Stowe, who spent most of her life in Connecticut, first learned of the beauties of Florida from her son Frederick.
 Wounded in the Civil War at Gettysburg, Frederick had turned into a drunk and, most likely, a heavy opioid user.
 Alarmed by his health, Stowe, at age 56, took him up on his suggestion that she buy land in Florida.

-Frederick failed miserably at the business; he had no background in farming.
+Frederick failed miserably at the business.
+He had no background in farming.
 After trying to battle his addiction, he would soon head west and join the merchant marine.
 It’s not clear when or how he died.

 “The St. John’s is the grand water-highway through some of the most beautiful portions of Florida; and tourists, safely seated at ease on the decks of steamers, can penetrate into the mysteries and wonders of unbroken tropical forests.”

-She wrote glowingly of a land where flowers were to be had all winter long, the delights of sailing could be enjoyed in the dead of winter and trees were weighted down with oranges peaches and other fruit.
+She wrote glowingly of a land where flowers were to be had all winter long, the delights of sailing could be enjoyed in the dead of winter and trees were weighted down with oranges, peaches and other fruit.

-“The great charm, after all, of this life, is its outdoorness.
-To be able to spend your winter out of doors, even though some days be cold; to be able to sit with windows open; to hear birds daily; to eat fruit from trees, and pick flowers from hedges, all winter long.
+“The great charm, after all, of this life, is its outdoorness,” she wrote.
+“To be able to spend your winter out of doors, even though some days be cold.”
+She sang the praises of sitting with windows open, hearing birds daily, eating fruit from trees and picking flowers from hedges all winter long.

 She threw in occasional warnings in her writings about the excessive heat of the “three formidable summer months, July, August, and September.”
 That factor, she said, argued against a permanent relocation.
 Stowe herself retained her year-round residence at Hartford.

-“Florida is peculiarly adapted to the needs of people who can afford two houses, and want a refuge from the drain that winter makes on the health.
-As people now have summer-houses at Nahant or Rye, so they might, at a small expense, have winter-houses in Florida, and come here and be at home.
+“Florida is peculiarly adapted to the needs of people who can afford two houses, and want a refuge from the drain that winter makes on the health,” she wrote.
+“As people now have summer-houses at Nahant or Rye, so they might, at a small expense, have winter-houses in Florida, and come here and be at home.

 “There are thousands of acres of good land, near to a market, near to a great river on which three or four steamboats are daily plying, that can be had for five dollars per acre and even less than that.”